RealityMetaverse/erc20-negative-staking/README.md

 - `minimumDeposit`
 - `APY`
 - `stakingFeePercentage`
-- Statuses (open or close) for staking, withdrawal, and interest claims controlled independently.
+- Statuses (open or close) for staking, withdrawal, and reward claims controlled independently.

 ---
 ### Supported Tokens
 The contract was initially written for RMV token staking.
 However, it supports all ERC20 tokens.
 Non-ERC20 tokens are not supported.
-Users earn interest in the token they staked in.
+Users earn reward in the token they staked in.

 ---
 ### User Experience